tasdikrahman/tasdikrahman.me/_posts/2021-06-03-why-is-my-deployment-getting-triggered-again-and-again.md

 The second thing which we ended up doing was to keep a check on the deployment flow, before initiating the deployment on whether the deployment is already in a terminal state (failed/succeeded) which was easy to check given the state transitions being maintained.

 We could have also made use of the background job processor's `max_retry` setting in this case by setting it to 0, which would have not retried the job at all if it failed once.
-Another option would have been to use `discard_on` here [https://edgeapi.rubyonrails.org/classes/ActiveJob/Exceptions/ClassMethods.html#method-i-discard_on]()
+Another option would have been to use `discard_on` here [https://edgeapi.rubyonrails.org/classes/ActiveJob/Exceptions/ClassMethods.html#method-i-discard_on](https://edgeapi.rubyonrails.org/classes/ActiveJob/Exceptions/ClassMethods.html#method-i-discard_on)

+Obligatory plug of the fallacy of ["Network is reliable"](https://web.archive.org/web/20171107014323/http://blog.fogcreek.com/eight-fallacies-of-distributed-computing-tech-talk/)

 ## Links